Youssef-Elkaheil/HIS_Session_2/README.md

     // Assign vector
     vector<int> vec;

-    // fill the array with 12 seven times vec.assign(7, 12);
+    // fill the vector with 12 seven times vec.assign(7, 12);

     cout << "The vector elements are: ";